jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ![*Standard SSD connector*](images/Chapter-11/ssd/256px-Super_Talent_2.5in_SATA_SSD_SAM64GM25S.jpg "Standard SSD connector")[^134]

 The original SSD disks were put out by RAM manufacturers and had RAM controller write issues.
 The good ones were built by Intel and Samsung.
-The other manufactures have caught up and you can get drives in 256, 512, and 1 TB sizes.
+The other manufactures have caught up and you can get drives in 512, 1 TB, and 2 TB sizes.
 Since there are no moving parts the battery or power usage is far reduced from an HDD.
 SSDs do have potential issues with wear leveling and block failure, but in the chips controlling these devices the manufacturers have built in protection against failing flash memory chips to spread out the disk writes to prolong their lives.
 These SSD drives use the standard SATA data transfer protocols allowing them to be drop in replacements and allowing the initial bandwidth limitation that HDDs suffered to be overcome.

-As a price point marketing creation you might see SSHDs which are called Hybrid Drives.
-They contain 4 to 16 GB of flash disk and the rest of the drive is a mechanical 3 to 5 platter disk.
-This is supposed to give you the advantage of caching frequent data on the flash data, but the idea never caught on as the price of SSD and HDD both have dropped drastically, making this solution not necessary.

 ### NVMe

 The latest incarnation of SSD disk based technology is [NVMe](https://en.wikipedia.org/wiki/NVM_Express "Wikipedia Article for NVMe") which stands for Non-Volatile Memory Express.
 These are solid state drives, but instead of sending data over the SATA interface, they connect directly to the high-speed PCIe bus, just like your video card does.
 The advantage is in using the PCIe bus[^136] you gain the ability to transmit in 1 to 4x parallel transfer lanes as opposed to a serial fashion which SATA was designed for.
 NVMe comes in expansion card factor and in the smaller [M.2 form factor](https://en.wikipedia.org/wiki/M.2 "M.2 form factor")[^137].
 The price is high as the technology is still relatively new, but the performance gain is worth the investment.

    PCIe Version     Per Lane Throughput        1x        4x          8x        16x
 -----------------  ----------------------  ---------- ---------- ---------- -----------